Characterising the safety profile of lurasidone in clinical practice: A drug utilisation and safety study using a United Kingdom primary care database

 Main study objective

-The overall aim of this research is to characterise the safety profile of lurasidone compared other second generation antipsychotics in clinical practice
+The overall aim of this research was to characterise the safety profile of lurasidone compared with other second-generation antipsychotics in clinical practice.

 Data analysis plan